-- 10.1 Our assessment lead is responsible for monitoring the implementation of this policy. - 10.2 Senior staff monitor pupils' overall progress on a regular basis and pupil progress meetings identify targeted support for children. - 10.3 This policy will be reviewed annually.
+- 10.1 Our assessment lead is responsible for monitoring the implementation of this policy. - 10.2 Senior staff monitor pupils' overall progress on a regular basis and pupil progress meetings identify targeted support for children. - 10.3 This policy will be reviewed every two years or sooner if required.